khushi703/AttendEase/README.md

    - The app even shows how many hours are left for safe "bunking" 🕒 while still maintaining 80% attendance.

 ## Future of Attendease 🚀
 We’re excited to take Attendease even further with:

 - **Smart Notifications** 🔔: Reminders about upcoming lectures and attendance status.
 - **Visual Attendance Trends** 📊: A dashboard showing your attendance over time.
 - **Teacher Integration** 👨‍🏫👩‍🏫: Tools for teachers to track and manage class attendance.
+- **Subject-wise Attendance** 📚: A detailed breakdown of attendance for each subject.

 With **Attendease**, tracking your attendance has never been easier or more fun! 🎉

+**Note:** Attendease is currently available only for DDU students.